Table of Contents[Hide][Show]

 First Landing State Park Beach

 Virginia Beach Oceanfront is where everything goes down.
 And I mean everything – nightlife, the boardwalk, street performers, live music, outdoor cafes, vendors, etc. It all takes place right here.
 The majority of visiting families tend to stay in one of the many hotels here.
-And there are plenty of free things to do: free music, free art, and free fun.
+And there are plenty of free things to do: free music, free art and free fun.
 Not to mention the amazing beach.
 Here, the beaches are wide and welcoming, crawling with families, kids, coolers and excitement.
 The waves, on good days, can be big and rowdy.
 In fact, the surfing here at Oceanfront is one of the best for a Virginia beach.
+We took our kayaks out and had a ton of fun!
+We also saw many paddleboarders and surfers!

 Family Fun & More Free Things To Do In Virginia Beach

 A beach vacation should be more than sand and water.
 Bonus points if it includes free things to do with kids!
-This is why so many families flock here every summer to partake in the free outdoor activities.
+This is why so many families flock here every summer to partake in the free outdoor activities including sightseeing, visiting historic sites and taking advantage of the many biking trails the area has to offer.

 Virginia Beach Boardwalk